tashmcgarey/codat-docs/docs/integrations/accounting/xero/xero-app-partner-program.md

 ### 16. Payment account mapping

 You can use Codat’s Push options endpoint to show the options available to allow this building of a mapping interface.
-Codat recommends a configuration page in which the SME can choose where to map everything.
+Codat recommends a configuration page in which the SMB can choose where to map everything.

 ---